-- Flash was originally a product to make it easy to produce vector based animations on the web created around 1996 based on technology purchased by Macromedia (now Adobe) from Futurewave. - Flash programs are typically executed by the Flash player plug-in which currently is (June 2007) available in some browser on 99% of desktops. - Nowadays, it is used to create Rich Internet Applications (RIA) and competes against AJAX, Silverlight (Windows), Applets (Java), etc. - It can also be used to do tracking (PIE -- Persistent Identification Elements -- not turned off as often as cookies) - It has the advantage over AJAX that as the plug-in is produced by one source, it runs the same in any browser.
+- Flash was originally a product to make it easy to produce vector based animations on the web created around 1996 based on technology purchased by Macromedia (now Adobe) from Futurewave. - Flash programs are typically executed by the Flash player plug-in which is (Sep 2008) available in some browser on 99% of desktops (Flash >7, for Flash 9 is 98%). - It is used to create Rich Internet Applications (RIA) and competes against AJAX, Silverlight (Windows), Applets (Java), etc. - It can also be used to do tracking (PIE -- Persistent Identification Elements -- not turned off as often as cookies) - It has the advantage over AJAX that as the plug-in is produced by one source, it runs the same in any browser.
 It also supports richer kinds of media like Video.
 (YouTube).